Beacon Policies & Procedures

 Members of The Beacon staff who do not take appropriate steps to correct significant errors of fact they are aware of are subject to disciplinary action.

 All Beacon staff are expected to adhere to the Code of Ethics of the Society of Professional Journalists (SPJ).
+This code is compatible with the motto of the University of Portland:

 Members of the Society of Professional Journalists believe that public enlightenment is the forerunner of justice and the foundation of democracy.
 Ethical journalism strives to ensure the free exchange of information that is accurate, fair and thorough.
 An ethical journalist acts with integrity.